-Each year, every faculty member must submit an annual report in Faculty 180 outlining activities within each of their assigned areas of responsibility.
+Each year, every faculty member must submit an annual report outlining activities within each of their assigned areas of responsibility.
 In the report, faculty members should point out the status of long-term projects, set the context in which annual activities have occurred, and state short-term and long-term goals.